TheStaticTurtle/website_blog/content/posts/20250825_UltranetAdventuresPart2/index.md

 ![Shelf mounting system](images/stagebox_aluminium_bars.jpg "Shelf mounting system")

-I initially thought it wouldn't be enough and bought some double-sided tape.
+I initially thought it wouldn't be enough and bought some strong double-sided tape.
 To my surprise it turned out that it is surprisingly strong once all the holders are present 💪!
 My design made it so that 8 holders don't fill the full width, there's about a centimeter left that I use for status LEDs (like power, active, sync, ….).

 ### DAC & ADC Holder

-For the DAC/ADC holder, I designed a compact holder on which I can slide the board in from the rear and lock it against the faceplate with four M3 screws into the XLR connectors.
+For the DAC/ADC holder, I designed a compact holder in which I can slide the PCB in from the rear and lock it against the faceplate with four M3 screws into the XLR connectors.
 Additionally, there are three M3 screws on the PCB itself, this increases the overall rigidity of the holder and makes sure it won't break when plugging in cables.

 {{< gallery >}}
 images/PXL_20251025_223201201.PORTRAIT.jpg "DAC with the holder (Front)" images/PXL_20251025_223156227.PORTRAIT.jpg "DAC with the holder (Back)"
 {{< /gallery >}}

 The only difference between the ADC and DAC holder is that the ADC one has an extra hole near each XLR connector for an LED, which will indicate the presence of phantom power 💡.
+Soldering the LEDs was quite annoying due to the short leads, so if anyone knows where I can get LEDs with longer leads I would appreciate knowing about it!

 {{< gallery >}}
 images/PXL_20251025_223232217.PORTRAIT.jpg "ADC with the holder (Front)" images/PXL_20251025_223243798.PORTRAIT.jpg "ADC with the holder (Back)"
 {{< /gallery >}}

-{{< todo >}} Dust covers {{< /todo >}}
+I also designed some dust covers that you will see later.
+They slide in the dovetail-like slot of the sled.
+While it's by no means water-proof (or even dust-proof) it will stop things from touching the PCB directly which is the most important part for me.

 ### Main board